agda/cubical/CONTRIBUTING.md

 - No global naming scheme for the library was enforce in the past, but new contributions should only use names in camel-case.
 Names of types should start with a capital letter and names of terms which are not types should start with a lower case letter.
+However, for names of types that encode a property (e.g. `isSet`), we prefer lowercase names.
+But this is not a hard-and-fast rule.

 - Use `private variable` to quantify over universe levels at the top of the file.
 All definitions should be maximally universe